Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Invest in a Good Collar and Leash

 A good collar and leash are not overly expensive but essential.
-Often a dog is lost because it becomes frightened, and it breaks free from the leash or slips out of its collar.
+Often, a dog is lost because it becomes frightened and breaks free from the leash or slips out of its collar.

 Use Dog Tags